 The 300x is simple mounting of some screws, and plugging in a few cables.
 It can be done in a half hour or less.
 You can find a step-by-step guide and additional set-up information on our 3DP Resources Page.

 How user-friendly are the 3D printers? + -

-Very!
+Our 3D printers are very user friendly!
 Our 300x was made with both newbies and seasoned users in mind.
-The 300x can be set up and printing in under an hour and includes intuitive user modes from beginner to expert.
-It’s made for users that just want extra guidance, are using the machine for education, or need total control of the firmware.
+The 300x can be set up and begin printing in under an hour.
+It includes intuitive user modes from beginner to expert.
+It’s made for users who want extra guidance, are using the machine for education, or are in total control of the firmware.

 What software to I need to use my CNC or 3D Printer? + -

 What is Makerverse? + -